Ramin Bahrani: Career

 Bahrani's first feature film, Man Push Cart (2005), premiered at the Venice Film Festival and screened at the Sundance Film Festival in 2006.
 The film won over ten international prizes, was released worldwide, and was nominated for three Independent Spirit Awards.

 Bahrani's second film, Chop Shop (2007), premiered at the 2007 Director's Fortnight of the Cannes International Film Festival, and then screened at the Toronto International Film Festival (2007) and the Berlin International Film Festival (2008) before being released theatrically to wide and positive reviews.
 Bahrani won the 2007 Independent Spirit Someone to Watch Award, and was nominated for the 2008 Independent Spirit Best Director Award.

 Goodbye Solo, Bahrani's third feature film, premiered as an official selection of the Venice Film Festival (2008) where it won the international film critics' FIPRESCI Award for Best Film, and later had its North American premiere at the Toronto International Film Festival (2008).
 The film was called a "masterpiece" by numerous critics including Roger Ebert, and A. O. Scott of The New York Times.

 In 2009, he made a short film, Plastic Bag, with the voice of German filmmaker Werner Herzog and an original score from Kjartan Sveinsson of the band Sigur Rós.
 Plastic Bag premiered as the opening night film of Corto Cortissimo in the Venice Film Festival, where Bahrani was also on the jury for Best First Films.
 It was later screened at Telluride and The New York Film Festival.
 In 2012, he made a music video of the song "Eg anda" for the Sigur Rós album Valtari.

 Bahrani's fourth feature film, At Any Price (2013) stars Dennis Quaid, Zac Efron, Heather Graham, Kim Dickens, Clancy Brown and Chelcie Ross.
 It was selected to compete for the Golden Lion at the 69th Venice International Film Festival.
 The film, despite its relative star power and a notable performance by Dennis Quaid, received mixed reviews from most critics and earned less than $500,000 at the box office.

 Bahrani's fifth feature film, 99 Homes (2015), opened to strong reviews at the Venice Film Festival, and was nominated for a Golden Globe Award.

 Bahrani's film for HBO, Fahrenheit 451, an adaptation of Ray Bradbury's 1953 dystopian novel of the same name, was released on May 12, 2018, receiving mostly negative reviews.

 In 2021, he adapted Aravind Adiga's 2008 novel The White Tiger as a feature film of the same title on Netflix, to positive critical reception.
 At the 93rd Academy Awards, the film was nominated for Best Adapted Screenplay, but lost to The Father.

+In 2026, Bahrani was announced as director and co-writer of The Rancher, a female-led thriller set in rural Texas for Netflix.
+The film is based on a spec by Melanie Toast and produced by Toby Jaffe for RDV Films.
+The project follows Bahrani’s work on Vegas: A Love Story and his previously announced drama Last Meals.